-Holding our Breath for Cleaner Air
+Holding Our Breath for Cleaner Air

 Those most affected include children, the elderly, and those who already suffer from diabetes, heart disease, or respiratory problems.
 Unborn children are also threatened by the extreme pollution.
-Carbon mono-oxide is proven to increase ventricular septal birth defects – a condition already high in Afghanistan.
+Carbon monoxide is proven to increase ventricular septal birth defects – a condition already high in Afghanistan.

 Kabul’s many powerless nights further spark the usage of diesel generators.
 NEPA estimates that there are over 200,000 such generators working on any given night, infusing the air with more pollutants.

 Further assaults to the air come from the approximate 900,000 vehicles that clog the Kabul’s streets.
 These old and poorly maintained cars lack catalytic converters and other emission control devices.
 They are imported illegally from different countries, and spew forth fumes which are the byproduct of low quality fuel.
 Afghanistan imports low quality fuel, or ‘dirty fuel’, and the exhaust from these fuels pile pollutants into the air, including lead.
-According to NEPA, a random sample of 200 people found 80 percent had high lead fuels in their blood.
-Furthering contributing to the pollution is the fact that all these cars travel over mostly unpaved roads.
-Vehicles kick up large amounts of dust which then hovers for days posing an immense hazard to pedestrians.
+According to NEPA, a random sample of 200 people found that 80 percent had high lead fuels in their blood.
+Furthering contributing to the pollution is the fact that all of these cars travel over mostly unpaved roads.
+Vehicles kick up large amounts of dust which hovers for days, posing an immense hazard to pedestrians.

 Clearly, something needs to be done.
 The scale of the problem is so great that President Karzai recently formed a task force to tackle Kabul’s pollution problems.
 NEPA is leading a group of ministries in an attempt to address the causes of pollution, starting with the dirty fuel that is being imported.
-New government regulations are on the cards to prevent traders from importing substandard fuel.
+New government regulations are in the cards to prevent traders from importing substandard fuel.

 Kabul Municipality is initiating a number of environmental cleanup actions.
 They are working together with USAID and launching several projects aimed at collecting rubbish from Kabul’s streets, and estimate that this effort will create an additional 3,000 jobs.
 USAID will spend USD 60 million between now and 2012 on waste management, drainage channels and roadside ditches, the rehabilitation of city parks and sports fields, and other greenery programmes in Kabul.